jeremyButtler/getDIIds/README.md

 3. The start and end of all DI events are recorded
 4. Print read id, number DI events, and coordinates for each DI event

+## samClust

+Currently thinking about (no were near working).
+Goal is a clustering program for reads.

 # Updates: